Sunday, June 28, 2015

 Standing on the porch of Gano/Bussell Log Cabin

-Beside the Board of Education building we saw the Tullahoma Public School (now Civic Center) school buses, Red Cross building and a Confederate Cemetery Historic Marker that read:
+Besides the Board of Education building, we saw the Tullahoma Public School (now Civic Center) school buses, the Red Cross building, and a Confederate Cemetery Historical Marker that read:

 Tullahoma Public School